Life’s rough at the edges

 Over the two days and four nights per week it’s open, the Rough Edges cafe serves over 100 people who are disadvantaged, homeless or at risk of homelessness.
-Relying on donations of food from local businesses, Rough Edges provides food, a safe lounge-room style environment, television and games.
+Relying on donations from local businesses and restaurants, Rough Edges provides food, a safe lounge-room style environment, television and games.
 Hospitality and relationships with patrons are at the heart of the vision of Rough Edges.
 Over 80 volunteers assist the church to operate the Rough Edges Cafe.

 All donations are tax deductible.